LilithVinter/Learning-Coding/README.md

-<em> DISCLAIMER: This is currently a work-in-progress project.
-Not all features are finalized. </em>

 <h1> Weather + Clock App </h1>
 This is a web app developed as a final project using HTML, CSS, and Vanilla JavaScript.
 The app allows users to search for the weather conditions and time of any city in the world and provides current weather conditions, a 7-day forecast, and a simple limited timezones selector.